How to Grow Lime Indoors

 Intermediate.
 You’ll transplant, prune, and harvest.

-Best Lime varieties to grow inside.
+Best Lime Varieties to Grow Indoors

 Lime only has a few varieties, but mostly can grow indoors or in containers.
 Here are our top 4 varieties of lime: